SpecFlowOSS/SpecFlow/docs/Guides/DriverPattern.md

 # Driver Pattern

 Over the years, we've noticed that a good practice for organizing bindings and automation code is to keep the code in bindings short (around 10 lines) and easy to understand.
-The Driver Pattern can be used to provide an additional layer between your step definitions and automation code.
+The Driver Pattern can be used to achieve this by providing additional layers between bindings and the actual automation code.
+These "additional layers" provide reusable methods and scenario-specific data contexts that can be used in a variety of test scenarios.

 Using a Driver Pattern in your test set up provides the following benefits:

-- easier to maintain your test automation code
-  As you split your code into multiple parts, it gets easier to maintain
-- easy to reuse methods in different step definitions or combine multiple steps into a single step
-  We often see, a group of steps that are in a lot of Scenarios.
-As you have now the automation code in separate classes, chaining the method calls is really easy.
-- easier to read step definitions
-  This makes it possible, that also non- technical people can understand what is happening in a step definition.
-This makes your life in bigger projects easier, because nobody will remember what every single step is doing.
+**1. Prevent Duplicate Code**
+In your application there's a good chance some steps that are performed many times over.
+For example, if you are building a website that requires users to login, it's likely that most interactions will begin with a login and the Driver Pattern can reduce duplicate code.

+**2. Easier Code Maintenance**

+As business requirements change, the test setup should be able to quickly change with it.
+Continuing with the login user flow example from the previous point, if the login process changes to include multi-factor authentication, the Driver Pattern enables developers to change code in one area which may impact all tests.

+In the context of web development, at some point you will accidentally write code that results in one or more flaky tests.
+When using the Driver Pattern, fixing flaky test code in a method shared by multiple bindings may fix all your tests with a single change.

+**3. Easy Method Re-Use and Grouping**
+It's quite common to see a group of steps that are frequently used together in test scenarios.
+The driver pattern allows users to group up method calls for easier code reusability.

+**4. Easier to Read Step Definitions**
+By using points 1-3, non-technical stakeholders should also be able to understand step definitions as business logic is captured in methods with names reflecting actions a user takes in an application.

 The Driver pattern is heavily using [Context- Injection](../Bindings/Context-Injection.md) to connect the multiple classes together.